drupol/master-thesis/src/thesis/extra.typ

 reproducible builds were managed via GitHub Actions
 #cite(<ghActions>,form:"normal"), ensuring that a new compiled version was
 published at each commit to the project.
-Additionally, I'm planning to publish it on @ArXiV too after the necessary formalities are completed.
+Additionally, I'm planning to publish it on @Zenodo too after the necessary formalities are completed.

 This work is licenced under a dual license: the #gls("CC BY 4.0") and the
 #gls("HL3") licences.
 You are free to share and adapt the material under the